Set up sign-in for multitenant Microsoft Entra ID using custom policies in Azure Active Directory B2C

 Multi-Tenant AAD.
 This value is displayed on the sign-in button on your sign-in page.

-Under CryptographicKeys, update the value of StorageReferenceId to the name of the policy key that created earlier.
+Under CryptographicKeys, update the value of StorageReferenceId to the name of the policy key that you created earlier.
 For example,

 - Open your browser and go to the OpenID Connect metadata URL for the tenant.
 Find the